adligo/models_core.adligo.org/README.txt

 for a hash code on a object at the same time.
 Since this is only on 'immutable' objects the hash code should always be calculated the same (even if its calculated multiple times).

+Note the I_StorageIdentifier impl classes are in the models_core_relations project due to hibernate requireing Serlizable for id classes, and Serlizable not being available on JME.